 When you are hurt because of someone else’s careless or reckless behavior, you may be entitled to a personal injury claim.
-Norris Injury Law provides experienced and compassionate legal representation for victims of accidents.
+Norris Injury Law, LLC provides experienced and compassionate legal representation for victims of accidents.
 If you have been injured as a result of someone else’s negligence, call our Lawrenceville, GA personal injury lawyer now.
 You have valuable rights you need to protect.

 What A Personal Injury Lawyer Does